 The choice of PaaS

 I’ve investigated a few Platform as a Service (PaaS) offerings as part of small projects or prototypes I’ve done recently.
-I’ve used Openshift (version 2), Heroku and now Amazon Web Services (AWS).
+I’ve used OpenShift (version 2), Heroku and now Amazon Web Services (AWS).
 This is only a few of the available PaaSs, there are a lot out there I’ve still yet to try, but I think my recent use of AWS as my platform of choice has been the most successful so far.

 What I did